The Screen Industry Workers Act 2022 (SIWA) came into legal force and effect at the end of December 2022.

 - Dispute resolution system.

-While preparations for collective bargaining will take some time, from the commencement of the Act at the end of December 2022, six new rules will apply to new and existing contracts as soon as the Bill comes into force.
+While preparations for collective bargaining will take some time, from the commencement of the Act at the end of December 2022, six new rules now apply to all individual contracts.

 The six new rules for individual contracts: